 For families on a budget, a great way to put their spending to use is with travel rewards cards, which offer incentives like airline miles and free hotel stays.
 Certain credit cards may even get you discounts around the park (which you can read more about here.)

 Just be sure to track what you spend so you don’t lose your rewards to high interest, or worse, end up accruing unwanted debt.
 No one wants to come home to an eye-popping credit card bill.
-You can check out our roundup of travel rewards cards here.
-(Remember, these cards tend to come with high standards, including requiring a good or excellent credit score.
-You can see two of your credit scores on Credit.com at no charge to get an idea if you’ll be able to qualify.)
+You can check out this list of the best travel rewards cards.

 10. Hit the Cabana